 I am currently working at a cystic fibrosis strategic research centre at the University of Leeds, St James's University Hospital, under the supervision of Dr Sinisa Savic, Professor Daniel Peckham, and Professor Michael McDermott.

 Cellular stress is one of the main physiological activators of the unfolded protein response (UPR) in eukaryotic cells.
-These cells are under constant environmental and metabolic challenge, which may activate evolutionarily conserved mechanisms, such as the UPR, to reconstitute intracellular homeostasis.
-When intracellular equilibrium cannot be achieved, either due to specific mutations in key regulatory proteins or the presence of chronic inflammation, the cells may reprogram both gene and protein expression in order to preserve the most essential cellular functions.
-Dysfunctional cellular metabolism has been shown to activate the UPR in a range of metabolic, inflammatory, and immune disorders.
-I am interested in the three main sensors of the UPR, namely IRE1, PERK, and ATF6, and how these are regulated in immune-related disorders.
-I have a specific interest in the impact and consequences of cellular stress in immune cells.
+These cells are under constant environmental and metabolic challenges, which may activate evolutionarily conserved mechanisms, such as the UPR, to reconstitute intracellular homeostasis.
+When intracellular equilibrium cannot be achieved, either due to specific mutations in key regulatory proteins or the presence of chronic inflammation, the cells may reprogram both gene and protein expression to preserve the most essential cellular functions.
+The UPR is involved in the regulation of a subset of metabolic, inflammatory and survival signalling pathways, which are important in health and disease.
+I am interested in the three main sensors of the UPR, namely IRE1, PERK and ATF6, and how these are regulated in immune-related inflammatory disorders.
+I have a specific interest in the impact and consequences of cellular stress, metabolism and inflammation in immune cells.

 Research groups and institutes